sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 ---
 title: "Probability, Likelihood, and Maximum Likelihood Estimation"
 draft: false
 summary: 'Probability and likelihood are discussed in the context of a coin flipping scenario and it is shown that only probabilities sum to one.
 Although likelihoods cannot be interpreted as probabilities, they can be used to determine the set of parameter values that most likely produced a data set (maximum likelihood estimates).
-Maximum likelihood estimation provides one efficient method for determining maximum likelihood estimates and is applied in the binomial and gaussian cases.'
+Maximum likelihood estimation provides one efficient method for determining maximum likelihood estimates and is applied in the binomial and Gaussian cases.'
-date: "2023-03-09"
+date: "2023-03-19"
 article_type: technical
 output:
   bookdown::html_document2: